-Discard skins and add chickpeas to your food processor.
-Then add olives, olive “juice”, garlic, lemon juice, paprika and salt.
+Discard the skins and add the peeled chickpeas to the bowl of your food processor.

 Begin by processing on low, slowly adding olive oil.

 Scrape the sides as needed.

-Continue to process on high speed until smooth and no chunks remain.
+Continue to process on high speed until hummus is smooth and no chunks remain.

-Transfer to a serving bowl and top with additional sliced pimento-stuffed green olives and paprika if desired.
+Transfer to a serving bowl and top with additional sliced olives and paprika if desired.